djsuperchief/Kyameru/site/src/getting_started.md

 permalink: /gettingstarted
 nav_order: 4
 ---
 # Getting started with Kyameru
+{: .no_toc }
+- TOC
+{:toc}

 ## Get Your Components

-As each component is reliant on the Kyameru Core library, there is no need to download that separately.
+As each component is reliant on `Kyameru.Core` there is no need to download that separately.
 Each component has been made as its own distributable so that you only need to get the components you need to use (instead of everything).
 Select the components you want from NuGet (pre-release for the latest development versions) and...that's it.

 ## Creating Your First Route
-### DI
+### Dependency Injection

 As Kyameru is dependent on dependency injection (as it uses a background service and a host to run it), you will need to ensure your application host adds an appropriate host.
 Once this has been added, you can start building a Kyameru Route.